 - December 2015: Facility layout, as shown in Figure 1, was developed and approved.
-The detailed beam line layout is shown in Figure 2. - January-February 2016: The accelerator and photocathode laser systems were deployed in BNL Building 912. - March 2016: The RF system was commissioned and conditioned to full power.
-The control system was also commissioned.
+The detailed beam line layout is shown in Figure 2. - January-February 2016: The accelerator and photocathode laser systems were deployed in BNL Building 912.

 Figure 1: Layout of the UED Facility, which is housed in BNL Building 912 as part of the ATF-II expansion.
 A key feature is the space for beam line expansion which will enable future R&D work to optimize the parameters provided by the UED apparatus.